-Well – there's good news and bad news for restaurant owners.
-Let's look to the United States Department of Agriculture's 2018 update:
+There's good news and bad news for restaurant owners.
+Let's look to the United States Department of Agriculture's 2021 update:

-"The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, rose 0.5 percent from December 2017 to January 2018 and is 2.1 percent above the January 2017 level.
-The CPI for all food rose 0.4 percent from December to January, and food prices were 1.7 percent higher than the January 2017 level."
+“The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased by 0.2 percent from July 2021 to August 2021 before seasonal adjustment, up 5.3 percent from August 2020.
+The CPI for all food increased 0.4 percent from July 2021 to August 2021, and food prices were 3.7 percent higher than in August 2020.”

 Now, in layman's terms:

-The good news is that food prices are rising at a slower rate (+1.7 percent from Jan.
-2017) than the economy in general (+2.1 percent from Jan.
-2017).
-The USDA found that because of fluctuating and occasionally decreasing food prices in recent years, 2018 food prices may be less overall than they were in 2015.
+The good news is that food prices are rising at a slower rate (+3.7 percent from August 2020) than the economy in general (+5.3 percent from August 2020).

 The bad news is – despite the lesser comparative increase, food prices are rising, and all foodservice vendors and grocers are feeling the pressure to keep prices manageable while also staying profitable enough to grow – or maintain – business.